midhunkalarikkal/FullDomain/Notes/MongoDB.md

 -----------
 - A schema is a blueprint or structure that defines the organization and format of data in a database.
 - It specifies how data is organized, what types of data can be stored, and the relationships between different data elements.
-- Any key that is not present in the schema and we are passsing it to update that document, it will not make that field.
 - We can add properties to a field to control the value of that field and this method is called `data sanitizing`.

 `Schema flexibility` in MongoDB means that you don't have to define a fixed structure (schema) for your data before storing it.
 Each document in a collection can have a different structure, with varying fields, types, and sizes.